-The first year of issue for the Classic Head Half Eagle (Buy on eBay) is found in two different varieties, identified by the form of the last digit of the date.
-The difference is easily seen with the naked eye by observing the presence or absence of a vertical crosslet on the right end tip of the 4.
+The first year of issue for the Classic Head Half Eagle (Buy on eBay) is found in two different varieties, identified by the style of the last digit of the date.
+The difference is identified by the presence or the absence of a vertical crosslet on the right end tip of the 4.

 - Designer: William Kneass

 - Composition: 89.92% Gold, 10.08% Silver and Copper